Michaelpalacce/Server/README.md

 - When adding a user the user will persist after 5 seconds so don't stop the server

 # Permissions:
-- Only superusers can use the terminal, add/ view/ modify other users ( and self ).
+- Only superusers can add/ view/ modify other users ( and self ).
 Only superusers can access the project folder and the OS tmp directory.
 - Nobody can delete or change the permissions of the root user.
 - Nobody can do any operations on the PROJECT_ROOT as well as many operations including the folder structure where the project is
 - When adding a user a set of permissions will be asked for.
 Those permissions are forbidding.
 Whatever you type in there, the users WON'T be able to access.